 When you’re in job search or intern search mode, do not attempt to do it alone.
 Accept the fact that you are going to need help.
 This is especially true as a newbie, someone who has little to no experience in the industry and someone who is new to performing a game development industry job search.
 You are going to need help from others to reach your goals.

 You’ll need a support group.
 Typically, these are other folks that are looking for work too.
 Statistically, people in job groups are 70 percent more likely to find work than those searching solo.
 So find a group or form a group at your school.
-At Cogswell we have formed an online community via an app called Silo.
+At Cogswell we have formed an online community via the College Central Network’s mentoring platform.
 Students can ask questions from employers, alumni, and peers.
 This online platforms works great for students’ busy schedules and minimum time commitment.
 I’ve also seen groups that meet in person once a week with the same positive results.

 Don’t be afraid to ask for help from your network.
 One of the great benefits of being a part a community is the ability to ask for help.
 Thus the increased success rate of job searchers searching in groups vs those doing it alone.
 In addition, if someone in your community does not have the answers, the chances are someone they know will.